KomplexMojo/dungeon-crawler-game/cmdm3a3ew000002l59tx0bqjn.md

 3. WebAssembly for performance and portability.
 (I have some really crazy ideas that will need high performance number crunching.)

 4. AI through (Ollama with a Mistral LLM) to add as my central intelligence.
+I’ll swap this out with API accessed AI when the project gets more mature.

-I may add technologies as they arise and make sense, because why not.
+I may add technologies as they come across my radar, and if they make sense, because why not.

-I am using ChatGPT as my coding buddy to help me generate ideas and to help turn those ideas into code.
+Note that I am using ChatGPT as my AI buddy to help me generate ideas and to help turn those ideas into code.